 All My Bank Accounts

-I wrote an article in the long ago about the many bank accounts that I own.
+I wrote an article a while ago about the many bank accounts that I own.
 What I didn’t mention was my money goals for each account, and how I arrived at that number.
-Well now it’s time to dive into that!
+Well, now it’s time to dive into that!

 Short term Emergencies